 In the Town of Inlet, Fern Park Recreation Area offers 25 miles of well maintained mountain biking trails.
 These single and double track trails offer intermediate and expert riders a variety of loops and elevation changes as you travel down and around Fern Mountain.
 These trails are recommended for skilled and adventurous riders.

 6. Oak Mountain

 Now last, but definitely not least, I have one for the adrenaline junkies.
-If this is you, than the Mountain Biking Park at Oak Mountain in Speculator, NY is the place to check out.
+If this is you, then the Mountain Biking Park at Oak Mountain in Speculator, NY is the place to check out.
 On Sundays during the summer, Oak Mountain has their quad-chair lift up and running to get you and your bike to the peak where you can access meticulously maintained trail system and obstacles designed for beginner to expert mountain bikers.
 After a great day of riding, the Acorn Pub and Eatery in the base lodge will be waiting for you with cold brews and some awesome grub.

 Plan Your Own Tour

 Now that I have a new bike and have researched some trails, I am more than ready to get some dirt under my tires this summer!
 But what about you?
 Are you up for a fun mountain biking adventure in the Adirondacks?
 As you can see, our corner of the Adirondacks not only has a great mountain biking shop, but we also have a huge supply of trails that are suited for every kind of rider out there.
 Don't miss out!
 Book a room or a campsite, then pick a trail or roadway and start riding.
 After a day on the bike, relax with a good meal, a cold drink and good company at one of the many local restaurants and taverns where you can recharge for what will most likely be another great ride.